 Whether it is a matter of ascending higher on the wall than the opponent – in Lead – or outright racing to the top – in Speed – sport climbing pitches one athlete against another.
 Highest or fastest – man or woman – wins!
 The spectacular sport puts in third appearance in The World Games.
-Lead and Speed events for men and women will be again be included in The World Games 2013 Cali, and the world's best climbers will pit their agility and ingenuity against all challenges of a route which leads to the top.
+Lead and Speed events for men and women will again be included in The World Games 2017 Wroclaw, and the world's best climbers will pit their agility and ingenuity against all challenges of a route which leads to the top.

 DID YOU KNOW THAT...?